Funding Doctoral Studies

 Our School offers graduate assistantships to approximately 8 to 12 new students each year.
 Our assistantships provide a full tuition waiver and a stipend of approximately $14,100 per academic year.
-With the tuition scholarship, stipend, and other resources provided by the school, our financial package approaches $30,000 per year.

 Our assistantships are flexible in the duties and work required.
 Our philosophy is that the graduate assistantships should prepare graduate students to assume the role of a junior, tenure-track faculty member.
 As such, we offer a variety of opportunities for you to grow as a teacher, scholar, and young professional in the discipline.
 Each assistant is responsible for two units of work each semester—a “unit” could be teaching a class and/or one of the other opportunities described below.

 - Teaching Experiences: The majority of our graduate assistants teach two courses per term.
 To help you grow as a teacher we provide a variety of teaching experiences.
 Stand-alone courses include Public Speaking,Cultural Communication, Interpersonal Communication, Small Group Communication, and Persuasion.
 Examples of team teaching opportunities (with a faculty member) include courses like Communication Between Cultures and Research Methods.
-All graduate students are eligible for summer teaching which can serve as additional financial support.
+All graduate students are eligible for summer teaching, when available, which can serve as additional financial support.

 - Administration Experiences: Interested graduate students are reassigned from one unit of teaching to perform administrative tasks like assisting the basic course coordinator, assisting one of our journal editors, or assisting the Associate Director for Graduate Studies with recruitment and managing the graduate program.
 These experiences are valuable for those who are considering entering into administration.
 Taking on an administrative role means students will teach one class and participate in an administrative capacity to complete their graduate requirements.